 It is better to avoid heavy clay soil since it needs a lot of preparation and drainage management.

-If you have heavy clay soil, it is better to grow the plants in containers.
+If you have heavy clay soil, grow Echium as a potted plant.

 Grooming and Maintenance